 Bringing the Taste of Home to Service Members and their Families Throughout the U.S. Southeast during Thanksgiving

-USO locations throughout the U.S. Southeast make it a point this time of the year to serve up festive treats to help service members and their families enjoy a bit of the season.
+USO locations throughout the U.S. Southeast make it a point this time of the year to serve up festive treats to help service members and their families enjoy a bit of the season, and to let them know how grateful the American public and the USO are for their service and sacrifice, especially during the holiday season.

-From serving up hot chocolate or providing an expeditionary USO Gaming center to service members conducting training or about to deploy, to welcoming military families (safely) to enjoy holiday cookies at a socially distanced event, the USO is committed to bringing a little of home to them no matter where their service takes them.
+From serving up hot chocolate or providing USO Mobile programing to service members conducting training, to welcoming military families and single service members to enjoy a holiday meal, the USO is committed to bringing a little of home to them no matter where their service takes them.

 Here’s a look at some of the festive holiday programming the USO provided to service members and their families throughout the U.S. Southeast this Thanksgiving:

-Junior Marines taking a break during initial infantry training at the School of Infantry – East at Camp Devil Dog, N.C., enjoyed holiday treats and an expeditionary USO Gaming center provided by USO North Carolina staff and volunteers.
+Junior Marines taking a break during initial infantry training at the School of Infantry – East at Camp Devil Dog, N.C., enjoyed holiday treats and the USO Mobile programing with gaming center supported by USO North Carolina volunteers.
 For many of these Marines this was their first holiday season away from home, but the USO was there to brighten up their day.

 “It’s important for the USO to make sure that our service members know that we’re always there for them.
-We’re always by their side, throughout their entire career from beginning to end, we want to ensure that we’re always connecting service members to family, home, and country,” Megan Boggs Center Operations Supervisor for the USO in Jacksonville, N.C., said.
+We’re with them, throughout their entire career from beginning to end, we want to ensure that we’re always connecting service members to family, home, and country,” said Bob Brown, USO Mobile Operations and Programs Specialist.

-USO North Carolina also provided over 400 turkey sandwiches and various other snacks to these young Marines, while providing USO Gaming and cornhole.
+The USO Mobile and USO North Carolina volunteers provided various snacks to these young Marines, to include USO Gaming and cornhole.

 “This has been such a nice break from training.
-A time to enjoy ourselves with the people we have become friends and close with since boot camp,” private first class Logan Newhart said.
+A time to enjoy ourselves with the people we have become friends and close with since boot camp,” said one of the junior Marines in training.

 USO Northwest Florida